Kaviarasu510/BASIC-ANDROID-_EX_01/README.md

-# Ex.No:2 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# Ex.No:1 Implementation of a Hello world Activity using all lifecycles methods using Android Studio.

 ## AIM: